BrianStas/ultimate-pokedex/README.md

 ## Goal
 This is a project I designed in order to practice both Next.js and the use of free APIs that come with more restrictions on number of uses and pulls.
 Currently unfinished due to professional reasons.
+The main focus will be on a workable search engine that can filter through the PokeAPI for region, type, etc.